vespa-engine/sample-apps/basic-search-tensor/README.md

 <!-- Copyright 2017 Yahoo Holdings.
 Licensed under the terms of the Apache 2.0 license.
 See LICENSE in the project root. -->
 # Vespa sample applications - album recommendations
 Vespa is used for online Big Data serving, which means ranking (large) data sets using query data.
-This is an example of how to rank music albums using a user profile - match a user's taste to albums with scores for a set of categories:
+Below is an example of how to rank music albums using a user profile - match albums with scores for a set of categories with a user's preference:

 **User profile**